Course Faculty

 II.
 COURSE DESCRIPTION

-This course examines the history of the ancient world through study of the emphases of each book of the Greek New Testament and focusing on the history of each and relating each book to the larger picture of New Testament history.
+HIST1101 examines the history of the ancient world through study of the emphases of each Book of the Hebrew Scriptures (Old Testament) and focusing on the history of each and relating each Book to the larger picture of Old Testament history.

 III.
 COURSE OUTLINE